-This proposal is the latest attack on environmental protections by the Trump administration, which has sought to reverse at least 60 environmental rules.
+This proposal is the latest attack on environmental protections by the Trump administration, which has sought to revise at least 60 environmental rules.

-Drilling for oil and natural gas creates methane waste, which pollutes the air and causes respiratory problems.
+Drilling for oil and natural gas creates methane waste.
 This waste can be harnessed through quick and cheap procedures, which spurred the creation of BLM's methane waste prevention rule in 2016.

 several protection and safety requirements established by the 2016 rule, including regular leak detection and repair requirements; submitting waste minimization plans to detail how an operator will comply with methane venting, flaring and leak requirements and how they plan to capture associated gas once a well begins producing; and equipment specific emissions reduction provisions.

 Where the requirements were not rescinded in their entirety, they were substantially revised or replaced with guidance from the Notice to Lessees and Operators of Onshore Federal and Indian Oil and Gas Leases, Royalty or Compensation for Oil and Gas Lost, which was last updated in 1979.